ckenaston/ckenaston.github.io/pages/teaching.md

 ## Publications about Teaching

 “[With Care and Context](https://hybridpedagogy.org/with-care-and-context/),” _Hybrid Pedagogy_, June 17, 2021.
 In this article, I reflect on viewing lynching photographs as an undergraduate student and how my thinking about the merits of teaching with such images has evolved over time.

+## Sample Syllabi

+This is the syllabus I used for "[American History Since 1865](https://docs.google.com/document/d/1vT8PyDJp56nDRcqXNjMallt9QP1kxwRjxRUB3idqA68/edit?usp=sharing)," a course I taught at the University of Virginia during the summer of 2021.

+## Experience

+For my previous teaching experience, see my [curriculum vitae](cv.html#teaching).

 ## Courses I am Prepared to Teach